We are fascinated by danger.

 Small – Ringneck Snake

 The ringneck snake only grows to be 10 to 15 inches in length.
 It takes up very little space, making it a great pet snake for those with small apartments.
 It looks stunning and actually appears like a dangerous venomous snake.
-But it is completely harmless.
+But it is completely harmless and only eats small critters, like worms or insects.

 Non-Venomous Snake Bite